top of page

 Teaching Philosophy & Goals

 The purpose of the academy is to pursue knowledge for the betterment of humankind.
 The purpose of a natural science is the pursuit of knowledge through empiricism.
-Taken together, as a teacher-scientist, I see my job as empirically evaluating and validating the transmission of knowledge from one generation to another.
+Taken together, as a teacher-scientist, I see my job as empirically evaluating and validating the transmission of knowledge from one generation to another and to the wider population.

 St. Ignatius of Loyola, the founder of the Society of Jesus (a Roman Catholic order of priests, whose primary purpose is education) stated that the principle, “Tantum Quantum,” which means one should use what works and discard what doesn’t work, should underly all teaching.
-This principle, which fits very well with the pragmatic approach of behavior analysis, guides my teaching.
-To this end, the evaluation and validation of how I teach involves both analyzing and revising my teaching and also using the ever-growing research base of the science of behavior.
-I have found the best way to accomplish this is to focus on shaping, over the semester, both my students’ “knowledge” of the material (verbal behavior) and their application of the material in their professional and everyday lives (nonverbal behavior).
-For example, when teaching, I (a) set both short-term and long-term goals for my students and revise these goals as necessary, based on their performance and feedback throughout the semester, (b) provide students with opportunities to not only read material but interact with the material through discussions and immediately relevant activities both inside and outside the classroom, (c) assess each student’s acquisition of the relevant verbal and nonverbal behavior through tests that cover recently learned behavior and behavior that should be maintained, (d) provide both affirmative and corrective feedback on an ongoing basis for all tasks (e.g., discussions, activities, tests).
+This principle aligns with the pragmatic approach of behavior analysis.
+I have found the best way to accomplish this is to focus on shaping both my students’ “knowledge” of the material (verbal behavior) and their “application” of the material in their professional and everyday lives (nonverbal behavior).
+For example, I (a) set short-term and long-term goals for my students and revise these goals as necessary, (b) provide students with opportunities to read and interact with material through discussions and immediately relevant activities, (c) assess each student’s acquisition of the relevant verbal and nonverbal behavior, (d) provide both affirmative and corrective feedback on an ongoing basis.

-In conclusion, as a teacher and scientist, I want to remain flexible in passing on the ever-growing body of knowledge to the next generation.
-Students should have the opportunity to learn both conceptual and practical skills and learn how to integrate these skills into what they do in both their professional and personal lives.
-Additionally, when students have completed a course I teach, they should leave with the confidence that they have the skills to improve the lives of the people with whom they work.
-Finally, I want students to learn the principle that underlies all of what I do, “Tantum Quantum,” use what works and discard what doesn’t, so that they can be the world-changers I know they can be.
+In conclusion, as a teacher and scientist, I take my responsibility seriously when passing-on knowledge and skills to the next generation.
+Students have the opportunity to learn both conceptual and practical skills and how to integrate these skills into both their professional and personal lives.
+Finally, when students complete a course or program, they should leave with the confidence they have the skills to improve the lives of the people with whom they work.

 bottom of page